Six Syllable Types and how to begin teaching Syllable Division

 2. Then we recite the vowels: a, e, i, o, u, sometimes y.
 As we say the vowels, underline them with red marker.

-3. Next, we look between the vowels and draw a green vertical line between two consonants or after the one consonant.
+3. Next, we look between the vowels and draw a green vertical line between two consonants or after the one consonant for syllable division.

 4. Finally, we sound out each syllable as if the parts are nonsense words.
 Then blend each syllable together into the complete word.